What Is Reality Capture and digital twin generation?

 An obvious question – what is a point cloud?
 Well, a point cloud is a set of data points containing RGB values and X, Y, and Z coordinates for each point.
 As a matter of fact, these data sets can be enormous with 100s GB of data!

-Why Should You Use Reality Capture?
+Why Should You Use this laser accurate technology

 There are various reasons why a range of companies is trying their hands on reality capture.
 The major reasons include: